CT-Data-Collaborative/ctdata-edsight-cli/README.rst

 There are a few utility commands to help identify which datasets you might want and what variables they make available.

-To see a list of datasets, issue the following command :bash:`edsight datasets`.
+To see a list of datasets, issue the following command: :bash:`edsight datasets`.

-To see variables associated with a dataset, issue the following command :bash:`edsight info -d DATASET`.
+To see variables associated with a dataset, issue the following command: :bash:`edsight info -d [DATASET]`.

 There are a few assumptions made regarding downloading.